Boris-Barboris/dpeq/README.md

     /*
-    Row descriptions in result blocks are treated as HTTP headers - rarely needed hence lazily demarshalled. rowDesc should be sliced ([]) in order to get an InputRange of FieldDescription structures, each describing it's own column.
-The line below eagerly allocates an array in order to support random access, and fills it with partially-demarshalled FieldDescriptions.
+    Row descriptions in result blocks are treated as HTTP headers - rarely needed hence lazily deserialized. rowDesc should be sliced ([]) in order to get an InputRange of FieldDescription structures, each describing it's own column.
+The line below eagerly allocates an array in order to support random access, and fills it with partially-deserialized FieldDescriptions.
     */
     FieldDescription[] rowDesc = res.blocks[0].rowDesc[].array;